 A Christmas Crisis

 This play follows a group of people on a night when a bus breaks down.
 If they want to get the bus going again, they're going to have to change their attitudes and work together in the true spirit of Christmas.
 This play is suitable for adults and needs adult actors as the lines are more involved.

 Requirements of Free Plays

 Using a free play requires no money to be initially invested in the production.
 The kind of activity and group you have will often require different things out of free plays.
-Your Sunday school class will need to perform an easy Nativity story; the school holiday musical may want to put on a short skit of Christmas around the world; and your adult book group may want to seek out something more theatrical to present at the library.
+Your Sunday school class will need to perform an easy Nativity story; the school holiday musical may want to put on a short play of Christmas around the world; and your adult book group may want to seek out something more theatrical to present at the library.
 Make sure the comedy included is appropriate for the group and audience before making a final selection and read the terms and conditions before downloading the work.